 He went to college on scholarship at the University of Tennessee.

 Where does Justin Gatlin Train?

 He is reportedly working with Brooks Johnson in Orlando, Florida.
 Before that, he was working with Dennis Mitchell.

-Gatlin wins 2017 World Title Debunking the Myth that Bolt won with a community member posting a video-based off before they even crossed the finishing line.
+Gatlin wins the 2017 World Title Debunking the Myth that Bolt won with a community member posting a video based on before they even crossed the finishing line.